sigasi/sigasi_insights/tech/using-uvvm-with-sigasi.md

 * *bitvis_irq/tb/irqc_tb.vhd*
 * *bitvis_uart/tb/uart_vvc_tb.vhd*

+To define a toplevel, open one of these files and right click on an architecture, entity or configuration.
+Then click **Set as Top Level**.

 If you want to skip all these steps, you can also download the UVVM_All framework including project files from [where we cloned it][UVVM_All_Sigasi].
 Then you can just import the existing VHDL Project.

 [UVVM_All]: https://github.com/UVVM/UVVM_All